name-finder/name-finder/README.md

     predict/gender/jessica
     predict/gender/michael

-For names that have trended masculine or feminine over time, specifying the birth year can allow a more confident gender prediction:
+If you know the birth year, passing it can allow a more confident gender prediction.
+Otherwise, all years will be included.

 Predict gender of Leslies born in 1940, 1980, and 2000

-    d.predict_gender('leslie', 1940)
-    d.predict_gender('leslie', 1980)
-    d.predict_gender('leslie', 2000)
+    predict/gender/leslie?year=1940
+    predict/gender/leslie?year=1980
+    predict/gender/leslie?year=2000

 Predict gender of Marions born in 1920 and 2020

-    d.predict_gender('marion', 1920)
-    d.predict_gender('marion', 2020)

-If `birth_year` is not passed, all birth years will be included.
+    predict/gender/marion?year=1920
+    predict/gender/marion?year=2020

 ### Using `search`